 - Data analysis.
 The main effort is in looking deep into the data and seeking patterns and correlations.
 In most cases, and provided that there exists substantial time and resources, it is highly probable to have meaningful findings in the data.

-- Deductive reasoning.
+- Inductive reasoning.
 In a typical “fishing expedition” research project, a theory or hypothesis corresponding to the patterns or correlations would be an outcome of the project, rather than the driving force of the project articulated in detail in the project proposal.

 Why “fishing expedition” research is less welcome in ERC